Formula Operator

 Now you can add your Data Workflow component, bringing your monthly cost into the Data Workflow using an Input operator.
 A second Input operator brings in your end-user's selection from the Dropdown.
 Then, a Formula operator calculates the total cost.
 The final value is sent to your Text Field using an Output operator.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your other components.
+1. Drag and drop a Data Workflow Icon Data Workflow component onto your canvas, placing it below your other components.

-2. Enter dwfCost in the Label and Property Name fields.
+2. In the Canvas Label Text and Property Name fields, enter dwfCost.

 Configure the First Input Operator

-This operator references data from your monthlyCost field.
+This Input operator references data from your monthlyCost Text Field component.

 1. Drag and drop an Input operator onto your Data Workflow canvas.